-1 For Cornwall-resident children.
-Where the school is further than a walking distance of 2 miles.
-See the Education Transport Policy for full details.
+&lt;sup>3 Cornwall Council will provide free school transport for Cornwall-resident children where the school is further than a walking distance of 2 miles.
+See Cornwall's Education Transport Policy for full details or eligibility to school transport.